| | Synopsis :

 dd if=/dev/hda of=/dev/fd0 bs=512 count=1

-- To restore the MBR, boot using something like Tom's Emergency boot disk,
+This will backup your current MBR.
+To restore the MBR, boot using something like Tom's Emergency boot disk,

 insert your backup copy of the MBR floppy disk